jupyter/notebook-research/scripts/README.md

 ### 2. Querying Git

 Querying git requires the use of at least one personal access token.
-These can be aquired in developer settings.
+These can be acquired in developer settings.
 For more information see the (GitHub API)[https://developer.github.com/v3/auth/].

 Access tokens should be saved as environment variables with the prefix GITHUB_TOKEN.
 For instance: `export GITHUB_TOKEN3="..."`.